Medicare Advantage Plans - Lafayette, In

 Medicare Advantage is a privatized Medicare health insurance program separate from Original Medicare.
 It is an optional way of getting your Medicare Part A and Part B benefits from private insurance companies such as United Healthcare, BCBS, Humana and Aetna.
 Medicare Advantage plans, also referred to as Medicare Part C, will replace original Medicare Part A & B benefits should you enroll in a Medicare Advantage plan.

 Most Medicare Advantage plans are a form of "managed care".
 If you enroll in an Advantage plan, you will get your Part A and B services through the plans network providers.
 To qualify for a Medicare Advantage plan, you must be enrolled in both Medicare Part A and B and live in the plans service area.

 Understanding How Medicare Advantage (Part C) Plans Work

 - Medicare Advantage plans have much lower premiums than Medicare Supplement plans.
-Most service areas have Medicare Advantage HMO plans at $0 and PPO plans at $20 - $30 available.
+Most service areas have Medicare Advantage HMO plans at $0 and PPO plans from $0 - $30 available.